JackBro/SnippetDetector/README.md

 [SNIPPET DETECTOR] 0 syntactic snippet, 7 semantic snippet and 0 multiple matches has been found
 ```
 SD is able to semantically identify 7 of 10 functions (it's quite hard to find a syntactic match, you should know why...), and you can now start checking the file with a little initial help.
 I have also added a 'multiple matches' voice in case there's a semantic corrispondence with more than one saved snippet.
-In this case you can decide what's the best snippet to apply, just use SD_IdentifyOneSnippet.py script.
+In this case you can decide what's the best snippet to apply running SD_IdentifyOneSnippet.py script.

 ###In the end
 Snippet Detector is in early beta version, I'm planning to add some more features in the future.
 Feel free to report bugs/comments/criticisms directly to my mail address.